raphgm/spring-react-example/README.md

 ## Objective of the Second Task

-This documentation aims to provide clear, step-by-step guidance on restoring project dependencies, running unit tests, and publishing your .NET project.
+The objective is to restore project dependencies, run unit tests, and publish the .NET project.
 The goal is to ensure the project's reliability and correctness at every stage.
-Additionally, it includes instructions for integrating automated testing into a CI/CD pipeline using GitHub Actions, enabling seamless validation and streamlined deployment workflows.
+This guide provides documentation for integrating automated testing into a CI/CD pipeline using GitHub Actions, enabling seamless validation and streamlined deployment workflows.

  **Set Up Your Development Environment**